 Voting Fraud is a Myth Meant to Defend Voter Suppression Laws

-Donald Trump and members of his administration continue to promote the myth that there is rampant voter fraud in the United States.
+[Updated 11/18/20] During his years in office, Donald Trump and members of his administration promoted the myth that there is rampant voter fraud in the United States.
 In fact, voter fraud is extremely rare, and there is a stack of evidence to prove it.
 The myth persists in conservative circles, especially talk-radio, because Republicans need a reason to create policies which reduce voting by the poor and minorities.

 The research on voter fraud is unambiguous and voluminous, its extremely rare and has no measurable impact on US election outcomes.
 The Brennan Center did a comprehensive literature review of the studies done on the issue.

 The Brennan Center, NYU: "The Brennan Center’s seminal report on this issue, The Truth About Voter Fraud, found that most reported incidents of voter fraud are actually traceable to other sources, such as clerical errors or bad data matching practices.
 The report reviewed elections that had been meticulously studied for voter fraud, and found incident rates between 0.0003 percent and 0.0025 percent.
 Given this tiny incident rate for voter impersonation fraud, it is more likely, the report noted, that an American “will be struck by lightning than that he will impersonate another voter at the polls.”